 PdA – The Swiss Party of Labour.
 Is a communist party in Switzerland.
 1 chair in National Council Chamber.

 CSP OW – Christian Social Party Obwalden.
 1 chair in National Council Chamber.

-Voting in Switzerland is organised very often in many questions.
+Voting in Switzerland is organized very often in many questions.
 Inhabitants get voting blank by post where they have to answer “yes” or “no” in different situations.
 It is not just who is next going to be Council.
 Also about daily life decisions like to build a new parking place in Centrum or not?
 Or to destroy old houses and build a new?
 And and and…

 Everyone can be engaged politically.
 Many young people are also politically active and trying to fight for their ideas.
-There are many young people which are trying to save our planet like Young Green Party.
+There are many young people which are trying to save our planet like the Young Green Party.
 Young people fight against atomic energy and conflicts between people, also against racism and fascism.